Tom Golisano: Philanthropy

 In April 2017, the City of Rochester announced modified Rochester Broadway Theatre League proposal for Midtown Plaza which in partnership with Morgan Development would include a performing arts center to be called the Golisano Center for the Performing Arts in honor of a donation made to the project by Golisano.
 Also in 2017, at the Special Olympics World Games, the first Golisano Global Health Care Leadership Awards were presented to recognize those who are advancing inclusive health for people with intellectual disabilities.

 Golisano donated $14 million to the University of Rochester, which renamed their pediatric facility at Strong Memorial Hospital the Golisano Children's Hospital in 2002.
 In 2012, Golisano pledged an additional $20 million to URMC to build a new Golisano Children's Hospital, which opened in 2015.

 In April 2017, Golisano and the Golisano Foundation pledged $3 million to construct a facility dedicated to providing services to families of autistic children and adults in the city of Rochester.
 The Golisano Autism Center, which opened in September 2019 in a new 33,000 sq. ft. building, is unique in how it integrated numerous recreational, medical and educational support providers and services into one location.

 In 2024, Golisano donated $360 million to 82 different non-profits across Upstate New York.

+In August 2025, Golisano donated $50 million to Oishei Children's Hospital in Buffalo, New York warranting it to be renamed to Golisano Children's Hospital of Buffalo making it the 3rd hospital to be named after Golisano after Golisano Children's Hospital (Rochester) and Upstate Golisano Children's Hospital in Syracuse.

+In October 2025, Golisano donated $50 million to UK HealthCare and the University of Kentucky for naming rights to the Kentucky Children's Hospital, now named Golisano Children's Hospital at UK.

+In April 2026, Golisano donated $50 million to Akron Children's Hospital in Akron, Ohio, $40 million to Dayton Children's Hospital in Dayton, Ohio, and $35 million to Avera Health in Sioux Falls, South Dakota, expanding the "Golisano Children’s Alliance hospitals" to 15 locations across the United States.
+Akron Children's Hospital's Akron campus will be renamed "Akron Children’s, Golisano Campus”; Dayton Children’s Hospital's main campus will be renamed the “Golisano Comprehensive Care Campus”; and Avera Health will name its new children’s hospital, located within the patient care tower at Avera McKennan Hospital & University Health Center, the “Avera Golisano Children’s Hospital."

+In September 2026, it was announced that that Golisano donated $30 million to the Children's Hospital at Dartmouth Hitchcock Medical Center (CHaD).
+The hospital was renamed the Golisano Children's Hospital at Dartmouth Health.